FAQ for Newsrooms

 [email protected].

 Any news organization that is committed to providing objective, civically important local journalism.
-That could include public radio stations, newspapers, digital narrative sites, commercial TV stations, community media centers, or journalism schools providing direct journalism.
-The organization can be non-profit or commercial.
+That could include public and commercial radio and TV stations, newspapers, digital-only news sites, and more.
+The organization can be non-profit or for profit.

 These are the main criteria:

-• Is there an important need?
-(Are there under-covered topics, communities or geographic areas?)
+• Is there an important community need?
+(Are there under-covered topics, neighborhoods or regions?)

 • What is the beat you’ll create to deploy RFA corps members to help fill your news gap?

-• Do you provide good editing and mentoring?
+• Do you have solid workflows and provide good editing and mentoring?

-The application window opens for newsrooms in July.
-The deadline is mid-September.
+The application window opens for newsrooms July 8, 2024.
+The deadline is September 13, 2024.
 RFA reviewers will assess applications through October and schedule newsroom interviews via Zoom in October and November.
 We’ll announce winning newsrooms in early December.
 We’ll then open the applications for corps members.
 Throughout the spring, host newsrooms will select corps members among a slate of candidates we provide, and they’ll start that July.

-It’s whatever the newsroom normally offers journalists of comparable experience, though it must be at least $32,000.
-We’ve seen a range of $32,000 to over $60,000, depending on location, cost of living and experience level.
-RFA pays 50% of the salary the first year, with a cap of $25,000 for emerging reporters (less than 8 years’ experience) and $30,000 for experienced reporters (those with 8 or more years’ experience.)
-We pay 33% of the salary the second year, and 20% the third year, with no cap.
+It’s whatever the newsroom normally offers journalists of comparable experience, though it must be a living wage in that area, according to the MIT living wage calculator.
+RFA pays 50% of the salary the first year, with a cap of $25,000 for early-career reporters (less than 8 years’ experience) and $30,000 for reporters with 8 or more years’ experience.
+We pay 33% of the salary the second year, and 20% the third year, with the same caps as above.

-The first year, RFA pays half the salary (up to $25,000 for emerging reporters and up to $30,000 for reporters with 8 or more years of experience).
-The news organization is responsible for covering the rest but we strongly encourage that you raise half of that from local donors.
-(And we’re happy to help with that).
+The first year, RFA pays half the salary (up to $25,000 for early-career reporters and up to $30,000 for reporters with 8 or more years of experience).
+The news organization is responsible for covering the rest, but we require that you fundraise and encourage you to raise half your share from local donors.
+(We’re happy to help with that).
 For instance, for a $45,000 salary, RFA would put in $22,500, the news organization would put in $11,250 and local donors would put in $11,250.

-The second year, RFA pays 33% of the corps member’s salary and the third year, RFA pays 20%, with no cap either year.
+The second year, RFA pays 33% of the corps member’s salary and the third year, RFA pays 20%, with the same caps as above.

 This term refers to the money you raise in the community to support this reporting or photography position.
 One of the goals of this program is to encourage local philanthropy to support journalism in a bigger way.
 We also believe that successful news organizations will have to build stronger community support in general whether it’s through membership, subscriptions, events or philanthropy.
 So we strongly encourage news organizations to involve the community to support the RFA corps member.